shangyuanhsu/survey/README.md

-# Survey Application
+# 📝 Survey Application

-Laravel 11 + Nuxt.js + Tailwind
+🚀 Laravel 11 + Nuxt.js + Tailwind 🎨

 This project is a web-based survey application built with Laravel 11 + Nuxt.js + Tailwind.
 It allows you to create, manage, and distribute surveys for people to answer.
-Additionally, this project integrates with Jira to streamline issue tracking and project management.
+Additionally, this project integrates with Jira to streamline issue tracking and project management. 📊🗂️

-## to do >___<
+## 🛠️ To Do >___<

-* front end : Nuxt.js + Tailwind
+* 💻 front end : Nuxt.js + Tailwind

-* laravel testing
+* 🧪 laravel testing

-## Laravel Getting Started
+## ⚡ Laravel Getting Started

 To build and run this project, follow the steps below:

-1. **Install all the libraries or packages:**
+1. 📦 **Install all the libraries or packages:**

     ```bash
     composer install
     ```

-2. **Set up your environment variables:**
+2. ⚙️ **Set up your environment variables:**

     - Copy the `.env.example` file to `.env`: